Antakya

-On 6 February 2023, the city was heavily damaged by two powerful earthquakes with their epicentre in Kahramanmaraş.
-Some of the historical sites, including the Church of St Paul, have been destroyed.
+On 6 February 2023, the city was heavily damaged by two powerful earthquakes with their epicenter in Kahramanmaraş.
+Some of the historical sites, including the Church of St Paul, were destroyed.
+The earthquakes destroyed several neighborhoods in the city and left thousands homeless.
+The death toll in Hatay Province, which includes Antakya, was estimated at over 20,000.

 History

 Antiquity

-Humans have occupied the area of Antioch since the Calcolithic era (6th millennium BC), as revealed by archaeological excavations of the mound of Tell-Açana, among others.
+Humans have occupied the area of Antioch since the Chalcolithic (6th millennium BCE), as revealed by archaeological excavations of Alalakh, among others.

-The Macedonian King Alexander the Great, after defeating the Persians in the Battle of Issus in 333 BC, followed the Orontes south into Syria and occupied the area.
-The city of Antioch was founded in 300 BC, after the death of Alexander, by the Hellenistic Seleucid King Seleucus I Nicator.
-It played an important role as one of the largest cities in the Hellenistic Seleucid Kingdom, in the Roman Empire, and in the Byzantine Empire.
-The city swapped hands between the Byzantines and the Persian Sassanids in the 3rd century and was the battleground for the siege of Antioch where Shapur I defeated the Roman army, and a later Battle of Antioch (613) where the Persians were successful at capturing the city for the last time.
-It was a key city during the early history of Christianity, in particular that of the Syriac Orthodox Church and the Antiochian Orthodox Church, as well as during the rise of Islam and the Crusades.
+The Macedonian King Alexander the Great, after defeating the Achaemenid Empire in the Battle of Issus in 333 BC, followed the Orontes south into Syria and occupied the area.
+The city of Antioch was founded in 300 BC, after the death of Alexander, by the Seleucid emperor Seleucus I Nicator.
+It played an important role as one of the largest cities in the Seleucid, Roman, and Byzantine empires.
+The city swapped hands between the Romans and the Sasanian Empire in the 3rd century.
+It was the battleground for the siege of Antioch (253) when Shapur I defeated the Roman army and the later Battle of Antioch (613) where the Persians were successful at capturing the city for the last time.
+It was a key city during the early history of Christianity, in particular that of the Syriac Orthodox Church, the Antiochian Orthodox Church and the Maronite Church, as well as during the spread of Islam and the Crusades.

+Biblical era

+Acts 11:26: "So it was that for an entire year they met withe the church and taught a great many people, and it was in Antioch that the disciples were first called 'Christians.'"

 Rashidun period

 In 637, during the reign of the Byzantine emperor Heraclius, Antioch was conquered by the Rashidun Caliphate during the Battle of the Iron Bridge.
 The city became known in Arabic as أنطاكية (ʾAnṭākiya).
 Since the Umayyad Caliphate was unable to penetrate the Anatolian plateau, Antioch found itself on the frontline of the conflicts between two hostile empires during the next 350 years, so that the city went into a precipitous decline.
+After the demise of Umayyad rule, Antioch became part of the Abbasid empire (except for a brief rule of the Tulunids), Ikhshidids and Hamdanids.

 In 969, the city was reconquered for the Byzantine Emperor Nikephoros II Phokas by Michael Bourtzes and the stratopedarches Peter.
 It soon became the seat of a dux, who commanded the forces of the local themes and was the most important officer on the Empire's eastern border, held by such men as Nikephoros Ouranos.
 In 1078, Philaretos Brachamios, an Armenian hero, seized power.
 He held the city until the Seljuk Turks captured it from him in 1084.
 The Sultanate of Rum held it only fourteen years before the Crusaders arrived.